2sh/limittar/README.md

 # LimitTar
-This application is for limitting the size of a tar archive for spanning data directly across multiple Blu-Ray/DVD discs, flash drives or as files on online storage with file size limits.
+This application is for limiting the size of a tar archive for spanning data directly across multiple Blu-Ray/DVD discs, flash drives or as files on online storage with file size limits.
 It tries to fit as many files as possible into tar archive.
 This application was mainly developed to be used with